Mattis: NATO a 'fundamental bedrock' for US

 Story highlights

-- Mattis calls NATO a "bedrock" but says member states must contribute their share
+- Mattis says NATO is a "bedrock" of US policy, but insists member states must contribute their share

 - Trump called NATO "obsolete" in January but has softened his stance since then